 Karl Marx, also writing from London, argued slavery caused the Civil War and the tariff was just a pretext.

-Historians argue about whether the Morrill Tariff did or did not cause the Civil War.
+Historians argue whether the Morrill Tariff did or did not cause the Civil War.
 They are less interested in whether protective tariffs helped or hurt the U.S. economy.

 One historian notes the Civil War — and the Morrill Tariff — “was the forcing ground…of American industrial development.”